 Motorized Wheelchairs and other Power Assisted Seating

-Today, most motorized wheelchairs and electric mobility devices have widely employed the use of actuators replacing the traditional pistons and gears.
+Today, most motorized wheelchairs and electric mobility devices have widely employed actuators, replacing the traditional pistons and gears.
 Due to the need for space efficiency and low power requirements, smaller linear motors are used to power the following features; height adjustments- special devices fitted under the seat that can lower or raise it depending on the users’ preference; arm and leg adjustment- some chairs are modified to place e the arm and leg rest explicitly individually.
-Their accuracy and high lock force makes them fit for this purpose; control systems- most chairs are equipped with control systems that enable the user to control its movement from his hands, mouth or even his feet.
+Their accuracy and high lock force make them fit for this purpose; control systems- most chairs are equipped with control systems that enable the user to control its movement from his hands, mouth, or feet.
 The picture below is an example of a modern motorized wheelchair.

 Hospital Beds and Chairs

-Because of their high accuracy and precision, actuators are popular in adjustable hospital beds.
+Because of their high accuracy and precision, actuators are popular in an adjustable hospital bed.
 Their power enables their occupants to lower or raise certain parts of the bed as they see fit.
-Another feature of these beds is that they give an allowance of one to rotate them to either side, making it easier to get into and out of the bed.
-Previously these devices used hydraulic and pneumatic powering systems but due to the advancement in technology and its reduction in price actuators have become more preferable.
-For instance, the use of this technology has further extended in some other areas of life example being some of the home beds have started incorporating this features as well.
-The photos below are an example of modern hospital beds.
+Another feature of these beds is that they allow one to rotate them to either side, making it easier to get into and out of bed.
+These devices have previously used hydraulic and pneumatic powering systems, but due to advancements in technology and price reduction, actuators have become more preferable.
+For instance, this technology has further extended in some other areas of life example, some of the home beds have started incorporating these features.
+The photos below are an example of the modern hospital beds.

-Other areas of medicine that have benefited from the application of actuators technology include dental chairs, surgical chairs and also examination tables.
-In conclusion due to their unique features and merits such as their precise movement and quiet operations, actuators have managed to supersede other technologies such as mechanical and hydraulic systems.
+Other areas of medicine that have benefited from applying actuators technology include dental chairs, surgical chairs, and examination tables.
+In conclusion, due to their unique features and merits, such as their precise movement and quiet operations, actuators have managed to supersede other technologies such as mechanical and hydraulic systems.
 As advancement continues, it is possible to have more useful applications from this technology.